Let God Sort Em Out: Pusha T's solo career and work relationship with GOOD Music

-Before releasing any solo material, Pusha T signed in the autumn of 2010 to GOOD Music, a record label founded by Ye.
-That year, he appeared on multiple songs in Ye's GOOD Fridays series, rapped in the GOOD cypher at the BET Hip Hop Awards, and had two features on Ye's album My Beautiful Dark Twisted Fantasy.
-The creative partnership was fruitful; Pusha T became president of GOOD in 2015, and Ye had production credits on all of his commercially released albums until It's Almost Dry.
+Before releasing any solo material, Pusha T signed in the autumn of 2010 to GOOD Music, a record label founded by West.
+That year, he appeared on multiple songs in West's GOOD Fridays series, rapped in the GOOD cypher at the BET Hip Hop Awards, and had two features on West's album My Beautiful Dark Twisted Fantasy.
+The creative partnership was fruitful; Pusha T became president of GOOD in 2015, and West had production credits on all of his commercially released albums until It's Almost Dry.

-Pusha T was publicly outspoken about not seeing eye-to-eye with Ye on politics and career moves multiple times.
-Among other examples, he expressed disagreement over Ye's support of Donald Trump and claimed to have different principles on music industry relationships.
-The relationship had completely deteriorated by late 2022, after Ye made statements widely condemned as antisemitic.
-Pusha T said the following in response to Ye's comments: "It's definitely affected me.
+Pusha T was publicly outspoken about not seeing eye-to-eye with West on politics and career moves multiple times.
+Among other examples, he expressed disagreement over West's support of Donald Trump and claimed to have different principles on music industry relationships.
+The relationship had completely deteriorated by late 2022, after West made statements widely condemned as antisemitic.
+Pusha T said the following in response to West's comments: "It's definitely affected me.
 It's been disappointing.
 As a Black man in America, there is no room for bigotry or hate speech.
 So yeah.
 It's been very disappointing, let's talk straight."
 In another interview, he said: "It's beyond [wild stuff] and it's nothing to tap dance around.
 It's wrong.
 Period." and "He's not speaking to me now.
 If you ain't with it, you ain't down.
 And I ain't with it.
 I'm not budging on that.
 I'm not with it."
 He also clarified that he was no longer the president of GOOD or affiliated with the label in any way.
 Things escalated in March 2025 when Ye expressed that he disliked Pusha T commenting on his political views, and then again in April when he targeted Pusha T in a livestreamed rant: "Pusha T, all that tough guy shit.
 Where the tough guy shit?"
-Pusha T responded on Let God Sort Em Out's lead single "Ace Trumpets", mentioning Ye and seemingly rapping that his comments were merely amusing.
-Ye responded, admitting that he missed the friendship.
-Pusha T would go on to claim in interviews that he doesn't think West is a real man and stating: "Outside of music, we're nothing.
+Pusha T responded on Let God Sort Em Out's lead single "Ace Trumpets", mentioning West and seemingly rapping that his comments were merely amusing.
+West responded, admitting that he missed the friendship.
+Pusha T would go on to claim in interviews that he does not think West is a real man and stating: "Outside of music, we're nothing.
 Outside of that, his principles, his morals, his mind-set—we don't see eye-to-eye hardly ever and we never have."